jonatandavi/backend-nodejs/README.md

 ### Prerequisites

-- You have to install the Java in your machine, you can do bu clicking [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwj86OGn3s_qAhWxGbkGHWgIDLEQjBAwAXoECAYQAg&url=https%3A%2F%2Fwww.java.com%2Fpt_BR%2Fdownload%2F&usg=AOvVaw2xls_-5O4ST3cU7is5scWk)
+- You have to install the NodeJS first, you can do by clicking [here](https://nodejs.org/en/)
-- To run this Android application you will have to install the Android Strudio, you can install by clicking [here](https://developer.android.com/studio).
-- It's recommended that you do first the Hello World App to setup correctly your Android Studio.

 ### Clone